Skip to Content

 1. Fuel Tank and pump:

-If a gasoline-powered pressure washer does not start, you should check if there is sufficient fuel in the tank.
-A fuel pump is installed, which is a motor that carries the fuel to the carburetor.
-If the engine won’t start and the fuel is also adequate, you should check if the fuel pump motor is working or not.
+If a gasoline-powered pressure washer does not start, you should check for sufficient fuel in the tank.
+A fuel pump, a motor carrying the fuel to the carburetor, is installed.
+Check whether the fuel pump motor works if the engine won’t start and the fuel is adequate.

 – Solution: Replacing the fuel pump:

-A new fuel pump motor needs to be installed to transport the fuel mix to the carburetor.
-You can find pressure washer fuel pumps here.
+A new fuel pump motor must be installed to transport the fuel mix to the carburetor.
+You can find pressure-washer fuel pumps here.

 2. Excessive air: